Core messages

 How are thyroid diseases treated?

-Treatment depends on the type of disease.
-In the case of hypothyroidism, hormone replacement therapy is often used, while hyperthyroidism is treated with medication or, in rare cases, surgery.
+The treatment depends on the type of disease.
+In the case of an underactive condition, hormone replacement therapy is often used, while an overactive condition is treated with medication or, in rare cases, surgically.